CouncilDataProject/seattle_v2/CONTRIBUTING.md

     $ git merge master
     ```

     c.
-Resolve any merge conflicts.
+Resolve any merge conflicts and if needed check that your changes pass linting and tests.

     Push your branch to GitHub:
     ```